airbnb/chronon/docs/Intro.md

 )
 ```

-Note: Chronon uses a combination of spark sql expressions and a powerful python API to allow users to define complex feature pipelines.
-This means you will have access to the spark expression language, built-in functions and UDFs along with Chronon's aggregation engine.

 Full code [example](https://gist.github.com/nikhilsimha/13cf46b93116bc3b0b08b4adc1483bd1)

 ## Components

 ## Source

 Source in chronon refers to a logical group of underlying physical data sources.
+For each source you can specify a Query that can transform the actual input

 ### Entities